 Cash Advance Fee: None

-The Fine Print: The introductory APR is low at 1.99%, but it’s not zero.
-And the card isn’t available to everyone.
+The Fine Print: The card isn’t available to everyone.

 Highlights: You can earn up to 5% cash back in categories that change each quarter: gas stations, grocery stores, restaurants and retailers such as Amazon.